Valieiev/Diceus-test-task/README.md

 1. **Initial State**:
     - When the user sends `/start`, the bot sets the state to `WaitingForDriverLicenseState`.
-    - The bot prompts the user to send a photo of their passport.
+    - The bot prompts the user to send a photo of their driver license.

 2. **WaitingForDriverLicenseState**:
     - The bot waits for the user to send a Driver License.